savaki/finagle-servlet/README.md

-finatra-servlet
+finagle-servlet
 ===============

-Finatra servlet is an adapter to allow Finagle based applications including Finatra-based applications into a servlet container that supports either Jetty Continuations or the Servlet API 3.0.
+Finagle servlet is an adapter to allow Finagle based applications including Finatra-based applications into a servlet container that supports either Jetty Continuations or the Servlet API 3.0.

 <a name="Quick Start"></a>